-Your college years have the potential to become the most unforgettable time of your life for many students.
-Usually, this time is filled with a sense of freedom, parties, nights and weeks of studies, love and friendship.
+Your college years have the potential to become the most unforgettable time of your life — as is the case for many students.
+Usually, this time is filled with a sense of freedom, parties, nights and weeks of studies, love, and friendship.

 If you pay attention, you will see that credit card companies are everywhere around the campus!
 These companies are ready to offer students that are not literate about finances credit cards that provide a possibility to purchase things now and pay for them later.

-The offer is taunting, but the cards offered may not be that good of a deal, having high interests and multiple layers of hidden fees.
+The offer is tempting, but the cards offered may not be that good of a deal, having high interest rates and multiple layers of hidden fees.
 And the damage becomes noticeable only when it is too serious, affecting both their financial state and credit rating for years to come.

 The trouble with student loans is that the universities and colleges will typically never say no to your borrowing, and so you can take out as much as you want — even if you will have no hope of ever repaying the loans.
 As such, it’s important that you really consider the costs of repaying the loans when you take them out.

 3. Staying in School for Too Long